oliversavio/oliversavio.github.io/_posts/2020-02-29-running-java-apps-with-docker.md

 ```
 Let's understand each step in this `Dockerfile`
  - Select the OpenJDK 8 Alpine image.
  - Copy our jar file which is generated on our local environment after running the `mvn clean package` command into a directory within our  image container.
+Command format `COPY <src> <dest>`.
  - Set that directory as the current directory, sort of like `cd /usr/local/app`
  - Execute the jar file.